Okomu Forest Reserve: History

 The Okomu Forest Reserve was originally established by the British colonial government in 1912.
-In 1935, additional 411 sq km were added to the north and east, bringing the total area to 777 sq km.
+In 1935, additional 411sqkm were added to the north and east, bringing the total area to 777sqkm.
 The reserve was intended to be managed as a source of lumber from the start, and its abundant mahogany stands have been exploited.
 The reserve has been actively engaged in systematic rotational logging and "taungya" farming since the 1940s.
-A section of forest is assigned to local farmers to be cut and farmed, then reforested with valuable tree species in this forest management scheme.
+A section of forest is assigned to local farmers for cultivation, then reforested with valuable tree species in this forest management scheme.

-By 1984, huge swaths of the Okomu Forest Reserve had been converted to oil palm and rubber plantations, some officially, others illegally or with no oversight.
+By 1984, a very large portion of the reserve had already been lost to oil palm and rubber plantations.